Krit Ratanarak: Background

+Ratanarak died on 23 October 2025, at the age of 79.

 Career

-Krit is one of the most successful businessmen in Thailand.
+Krit was one of the most successful businessmen in Thailand.
 He joined Bank of Ayudhya in 1972, becoming President in 1982 and CEO in 1990.
 In 1981, Krit became Thailand’s youngest senator at the age of 35, serving for four terms.
-In 1993, he became Chairman and CEO of the bank, Chairman of BBTV, Chairman of Siam City Cement and Chairman of Ayudhya Insurance.
+In 1993, he became chairman and CEO of the bank, chairman of BBTV, chairman of Siam City Cement and chairman of Ayudhya Insurance.

+Krit's business acumen and financial influence were widely recognized.
+In April 1997, he was described as "the man with the most money", highlighting Ratanarak family's financial standing.

 In the late 1990s, Krit navigated Bank of Ayudhya and the other family businesses through the worst of the Asian financial crisis keep in the group intact, the Ratanaraks were one of only 8 business groups that remained in Thailand’s top 40 from 1979 to 2009.
 The Ratanarak Group emerged from the crisis with Krit at the head of one of the top five business families in Thailand, and one of three of Thailand’s most powerful banking families along with the Sophonpanich and Lamsam families.
 In the years after the crisis Krit strengthened the major family businesses by introducing outside capital and international management expertise.